Jas-Script/billboard-scrapper/README.md

 #### EXCEL File
 ![billboard hot 100](https://raw.githubusercontent.com/Jas-Script/billboard-scrapper/master/pics%20for%20readme/exlpic.PNG)

-### If you like this project ,some some love 💖 and star/fork this repository.
+### If you like this project ,show some love 💖 and star/fork this repository.
 Thanks for showing your interest 🙏